devopness/devopness/docs/servers/add-digitalocean-server.md

     featured:
 ---

-> If you don't have an DigitalOcean credential, please follow the guide {% mentionPost "/docs/users/credentials/add-digitalocean-credential" %}
+> If you don't have an DigitalOcean credential, please follow the guide {% mentionPost "/docs/credentials/add-digitalocean-credential" %}

 1. On Devopness, navigate to a project then select an environment
 1. If there's no other server in the selected environment, just click `ADD SERVER`
 1. If a list of resource cards is displayed, find the `Servers` card and click View on it
 1. On the upper-right corner of the list click `ADD SERVER`
 1. Choose `DigitalOcean` as cloud provider
-1. Select an DigitalOcean credential using the drop-down menu
+1. With the `Cloud Provider` selected, the drop-down `Credentials` list all credentials of this `Cloud Provider`, select a credential
-    > If no credential is listed or you want to use a different one, follow the guide {% mentionPost "/docs/users/credentials/add-credential" %}
+    > If no credential is listed or you want to use a different one, click `Create a new credential` and follow the guide {% mentionPost "/docs/credentials/add-credential" %}
-1. Click `NEXT`
+1. Once a `Cloud Provider Credential` is selected, click in `Next` button
 1. Select an available region using the drop-down menu
 1. Select an available instance type using the drop-down menu
 1. Set the `Disk size`